Why do our teeth become discolored?

-From this list you can see that a tooth whitening procedure is not the only way to correct discolored teeth.
-If you have old metal fillings darkening any teeth, cosmetic dentist, Dr. Greenhalgh can replace them with white fillings.
+From this list you can see that a whitening procedure is not the only way to correct discolored teeth.
+If you have old metal fillings darkening any teeth, Dr. Greenhalgh can replace them with white fillings.
 Tobacco also has other harmful effect in your mouth beyond discoloring your teeth and our office can assist you in a smoking cessation program.
-If you live in a rural area we can assist you in getting your water tested to check for the correct concentration of fluoride.
+If you live in a rural area, we can assist you in getting your water tested to check for the correct concentration of fluoride.

 How white could my teeth become?

 When you have an effective teeth whitening procedure, you’ll be astonished at how white your teeth have become.
 Your teeth can actually become whiter than your natural lightest shade.
 You can whiten your teeth at almost any age.

 How does teeth whitening work?

 It works by using various peroxide gels, usually carbamide peroxide, or sometimes hydrogen peroxide, which release oxygen into the tooth structure.
 If your teeth can absorb the oxygen well, the dark-colored long-chain stain molecules are broken into short molecules.
 Teeth vary in how well they absorb the oxygen, which causes teeth whitening results to vary person-to-person.
 Stronger gels produce more oxygen.